zsbhagat12/DA24M029-DA6401-Assignment2/README.md

 }
 ```
 For Part B,
-Run upto finetune runner md cell, with config changeable by us in function parameters, for finetuning, and run cells thereafter for test accuracy.
+Run upto finetune runner md cell, with config changeable by us in `run_finetune_training` function parameters while its execution, for finetuning, and run cells thereafter for test accuracy.
+For inception model only, if you want to run, comment and uncomment the code lines as per the required instructions, in `train one epoch and eval functions` cell, and change IMAGE_SIZE=299 throughout the code (atleast for my system it had to be done).
+For other models it is fine.